jestjs/jest/docs/Configuration.md

 This option allows the use of a custom global setup module which exports an async function that is triggered once before all test suites.
 This function gets Jest's `globalConfig` object as a parameter.

-Note: A global setup module configured in a project (using multi-project runner) will be triggered only when you run at list one test from this project.
+Note: A global setup module configured in a project (using multi-project runner) will be triggered only when you run at least one test from this project.

 ### `globalTeardown` [string]